 From the publisher of Vegan.com, a comprehensive yet entertaining guide to every aspect of becoming vegan—from shopping to cooking to nutrition to budget and gourmet dining.
 The book’s first two chapters offer a well-informed introduction to the ethical, environmental, and health advantages of being vegan.
 You can buy the Kindle edition of this book for just 99¢.

 Start with the Easiest Vegan Cookbook You Can Find

-The very first vegan cookbook you own ought to be geared toward quick and easy recipes you can make every day.
-Once you master the basics of easy vegan cooking, you can branch out by exploring new cuisines.
+The very first vegan cookbook you should exclusively feature quick and easy recipes suitable for preparing every day.
+Once you master the basics of easy vegan cooking, you can branch out to explore new cuisines.
 There are hundreds of vegan cookbooks in print, covering every type of food imaginable.
-We’ve collected the very best on our Cookbooks page.
-But before you buy any of the books featured there, make sure you pick out one of the basic titles featured below.
+We’ve collected the very best for our recommended vegan cookbooks page.
+But before you buy any of the books featured there, make sure you pick out one of the essential titles featured below.

-Oh She Glows Every Day, by Angela Liddon
+Oh She Glows for Dinner, by Angela Liddon